 A candidate who achieves a mark in this band will have demonstrated a significantly poor response in all or most of the components.
 They will have failed to demonstrate any substantial evidence of good teaching skills, and their knowledge and understanding of the relevant issues will have been judged to be inadequate.
 They will have demonstrated unacceptable levels of technical accomplishment and musicality in the Performance section.
-Verbal articulacy and communication skills will have been judged to be weak.
+Verbal articulacy and communication skills will have been judged to be weak, and, at Associate and Licentiate levels, their written work will have been judged as poorly expressed and lacking appropriate depth of content.